 On top of all of that, quartz countertops are generally scratch-resistant, which is ideal if you have young kids.
 Interestingly, only three other minerals can scratch it: sapphire, topaz and diamond.
-When compared to granite, the difference in durability is like night and day.
-Quartz surfaces are tougher, having four times the flexural strength and double the impact resistance.
+Compared to granite, the difference in durability is like night and day.
+Quartz surfaces are more rigid, having four times the flexural strength and double the impact resistance.

 One of the most important factors to consider when choosing a kitchen worktop is how easy it is to clean.
-If you like to have a spotless kitchen, then opting for a worktop that makes the cleaning process as easy as possible would be your priority.
+If you like to have a spotless kitchen, then your priority is to opt for a worktop that makes the cleaning process as easy as possible.

 As we mentioned previously, quartz is non-porous.
 This means that microscopic pores that would exist on a surface made purely from natural stone are instead filled with crushed bits of quartz.
 When spillage inevitably occurs on these kitchen countertops, the pigments won’t seep in and stain the surface.

-Now, we’ve just gone through the most noteworthy advantages of quartz, but just like any kitchen surface, there’s a list of cons that you should consider before deciding to purchase.
-Below are some of the downsides you should be aware of before opting for quartz.
+Now, we’ve just gone through the most significant advantages of quartz, but just like any kitchen surface, there’s a list of cons that you should consider before deciding to purchase.
+Below are some of the downsides you should know before opting for quartz.

 Quartz isn’t very budget-friendly.
 Being non-porous, highly durable and sophisticated in its appearance comes at a cost.
-The price tends to range anywhere between £50 and £100, depending on the quality, manufacturer and design.
+The price ranges anywhere between £50 and £100, depending on the quality, manufacturer and design.

 The actual material, quartz, can withstand high temperatures, but unfortunately, the resin and polymer fillers cannot.
 This means that if you accidentally place hot cookware on the countertop, the heat can melt the resins and lead to discolouration and permanent damage.

-When this happens, you’ll often see white spottings and cloudiness on the surface.
-Some homeowners have mentioned that even putting plates straight from the microwave onto a quartz surface can burn the resin binders.
-Ultimately, if heat damage is a major concern for you, it would be best to consider a different surface such as granite.
+You’ll often see white spottings and cloudiness on the surface when this happens.
+Some homeowners have mentioned that putting plates straight from the microwave onto a quartz surface can burn the resin binders.
+Ultimately, if heat damage is a significant concern for you, it would be best to consider a different surface such as granite.

-We previously mentioned that quartz has the ability to provide an aura of sophistication for your kitchen.
-This is undoubtedly true, but the overall style of quartz definitely leans towards contemporary, which isn’t a bad thing since beauty is in the eye of the beholder.
+We previously mentioned that quartz could provide an aura of sophistication for your kitchen.
+This is undoubtedly true, but the overall style of quartz leans towards contemporary, which isn’t a bad thing since beauty is in the eye of the beholder.